China service of the Lincoln administration: Loss of the "solferino" set

 By late 1864, much of the "solferino" china set had been damaged or broken.
 During Willie Lincoln's funeral in February 1862, much of it had been damaged, and mourners and souvenir-seekers made off with a number of pieces.
 There was so little of it left by November 1864 that Mrs. Lincoln was forced to purchase a dozen teacups with a simple colored band from the D.C. firm of Webb and Beveridge in order to host a tea party.
 (This simple set cost $11.)

 What remained of the "solferino" china, some of the buff china, crystal, and flatware was stolen by servants and others in the weeks after Lincoln's assassination.
 Some crystal and buff china were seen for sale in a second-hand shop in Georgetown, and the large punch bowl made its way to Shaw's saloon in Baltimore.
-Benjamin French, Commissioner of Public Buildings, was accused of having made off with much of it.
+Benjamin Brown French, Commissioner of Public Buildings, was accused of having made off with much of it.
 At congressional hearings into the issue, French implied that Mrs. Lincoln had stolen the items herself.

 When Mary Todd Lincoln turned the White House over to Andrew Johnson on May 26, 1865, only three partial place settings, some teacups, and some odds and ends were left of the "solferino" set.
 Smithsonian Institution historian Susan Detweiler believes that these three settings consisted of pieces of the Pierce and Polk china, plus pieces of either the Lincoln "solferino" or buff band china.